Keep the Mozzies Away From Your Outdoor Entertaining Area

 Lavender – Who wouldn’t want this fragrant shrub in their backyard?
 Its flowers look glorious in bloom, it offers a luscious scent, it’s hardy and drought-resistant, and its essential oils keep the mozzies clear.

-Citronella grass – Nothing is quite as effective as this lemon-scented plant at preventing a mozzie invasion, which is why it’s the most common natural ingredient in body repellents and candles, which leads us to our next point…
+Citronella grass –This lemon-scented plant is incredibly effective at preventing a mozzie invasion, which is why it’s the most common natural ingredient in body repellents and candles, which leads us to our next point…

 Create some natural scents